What is Tooth Bonding?

 One of our most popular cosmetic dentistry services is tooth bonding.
-Tooth bonding is a fast and inexpensive way to repair minor cosmetic damages in your smile.
+This versatile treatment is a fast and inexpensive way to repair minor cosmetic damages in your smile.
 While minor tooth damages usually don’t have tremendous effects on the function of your teeth, they can affect your self-esteem and self-confidence.

 As your trusted dentist in Columbia, Maryland, we want our patients to leave our office with the best possible versions of their smiles, which is why we offer tooth bonding services.
 Our patients enjoy our tooth bonding services because it allows for minor damages to be resolved and can last many years as long as you regularly practice good dental hygiene.